hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/writings_poems/820_an_interesting_correspondence.md

 wrote to her in vindication of his position on the 1st February, 1895, which will be found reproduced in the fifth volume of the *Complete Works* of the Swami.
-It was a very beautiful letter full of the fire of a Sannyâsin's spirit, and we request our readers to go through it before they peruse the following text.
+It was a very beautiful letter full of the fire of a Sannyāsin's spirit, and we request our readers to go through it before they peruse the following text.
 Mary Hale, to whom the Swami wrote, was one of the two daughters of Mr. and Mrs. Hale whom the Swami used to address as Father Pope and Mother Church.
 The Misses Hales and their two